-Dr. Phil Griffin has served as Chief of the Section of Psychology since 2007.
-The Psychology Section is comprised of a core faculty consisting of ten doctoral level psychologists licensed to practice psychology in the state of Louisiana.
-They are a diverse group with varying clinical orientations, including behavioral, cognitive, developmental, family systems, psychodynamic, psychoanalytic, multicultural, and narrative theories.
+Dr. Michelle Moore has served as Chief of the Section of Psychology since 2022.
+The Psychology Section is comprised of a core faculty consisting of 13 doctoral level psychologists licensed to practice psychology in the state of Louisiana.
+They are a diverse group with varying clinical orientations, including behavioral, cognitive, developmental, psychodynamic, psychoanalytic, and multicultural theories.
 The psychology faculty strives to integrate contemporary views of biological, psychological, and social bases of human behavior with their respective areas of expertise.
 Psychologists at LSUHSC-NO engage in some blend of administration, teaching, research, practice, and supervision.
 Psychologists typically teach and supervise some combination of psychology interns, medical students, psychiatry residents, child psychiatry fellows, and/or social work fellows.

-The Psychology Section is further enriched by 15+ psychologists from the greater New Orleans metropolitan area who are members of the Adjunct Clinical Faculty in the LSUHSC-NO Department of Psychiatry.
+The Psychology Section is further enriched by 10 psychologists from the greater New Orleans metropolitan area who are members of the Adjunct Clinical Faculty in the LSUHSC-NO Department of Psychiatry.
 The LSUHSC-NO Psychology Section enjoys a congenial and collaborative interaction with academic psychologists from other local institutions and with private practice psychologists.